"She carry TikTok style enter": Paul Okoye, lover attend church together again

 Paul Okoye appreciates trolls who called his new bae ugly

-Popular Nigerian singer, PSquare’s Paul Okoye, dealt with his trolls in an unforgettable way that became a trending topic on social media.
+PSquare’s Paul Okoye dealt with his trolls in an unforgettable way that became a trending topic on social media.

 The music star recently unveiled his relationship with a new younger lover, Ivy Ifeoma, on the internet.